-MCNY MBA students gain a global business perspective from study in places like London, Paris or Frankfurt.
+MCNY MBA students gain a global business perspective from a study in places like London, Paris or Frankfurt.

-At the centerpiece of MCNY MBA programs is the College's Purpose-Centered Education model, where students work methodically every semester to further increase their understanding of the world of business, while contributing to the development of their Constructive Actions.
+At the centerpiece of MCNY MBA programs is the College's Purpose-Centered Education model, where students work methodically every semester to further increase their understanding of the world of business while contributing to the development of their Constructive Actions.

-The Constructive Action focuses on strategic analysis, planning and implementation to define innovative business models, products, customers, market segments and geographical markets for the future.
-Rather than alternating an academic and internship or work-related semester as practiced in some work-study programs, the MCNY MBA curriculum requires simultaneous interaction between knowledge and action, study and practice, as each student is expected to develop and complete a real world Constructive Action during each Purpose.
+The Constructive Action focuses on strategic analysis, planning, and implementation to define innovative business models, products, customers, market segments and geographical markets for the future.
+Rather than alternating an academic and internship or work-related semester as practiced in some work-study programs, the MCNY MBA curriculum requires simultaneous interaction between knowledge and action, study, and practice, as each student is expected to develop and complete a real-world Constructive Action during each Purpose.

 To achieve these goals, students in the MBA programs are required to complete three Purposes of integrated full-time study and practice in Industry and Venture Assessment (Purpose 1), Business Planning, Development and Marketing (Purpose 2) and Venture Implementation, Actualization and Evaluation (Purpose 3) as applied to their selected area of specialization in General Management.

 The MBA program in General Management comprises three purposes (1 - 3) and revolves around five dimensions: Purpose, Value and Ethics, Self and Other, Systems and Skills.
-These dimensions form core of courses offered for each specific purpose.
+These dimensions form the core of courses offered for each specific purpose.